HrEsben/klassechatten/GUARDIAN_TESTING_GUIDE.md

 ### Integration 3: Full Guardian #2 Flow (Existing)
 ```
 1. Log in as Guardian #2 (existing)
-2. Click "Tilknyt Barn" in sidebar
+2. Click "Tilknyt Elev" in sidebar
 3. Navigate to /claim-child
 4. Enter code from Guardian #1
 5. Success → Dashboard